mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-14"></a>
 [Back to top](#top)
 ## NY-14 -- Rep. Alexandria Ocasio-Cortez (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-14)
-## Committees
-Alexandria Ocasio-Cortez is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019